ThreeMammals/Ocelot/docs/introduction/gotchas.rst

   We believe that your client apps should have direct integration to (static) files persistent storages and services: remote & destributed file systems, CDNs, static files & blob storages, etc.
   We **do not** recommend to pump large files (100Mb+ or even larger 1GB+) using gateway because of performance reasons: consuming memory and CPU, long delay times, producing network errors for downstream streaming, impact on other routes.

-  | The community constanly reports issues related to `large files <https://github.com/search?q=repo%3AThreeMammals%2FOcelot+%22large+file%22&type=issues>`_ (``application/octet-stream`` content type, :ref:`chunked-encoding`, etc.), see issues `749 <https://github.com/ThreeMammals/Ocelot/issues/749>`_, `1472 <https://github.com/ThreeMammals/Ocelot/issues/1472>`_.
+  | The community constanly reports issues related to `large files <https://github.com/search?q=repo%3AThreeMammals%2FOcelot+%22large+file%22&type=issues>`_, ``application/octet-stream`` content type, :ref:`chunked-encoding`, etc., see issues `749 <https://github.com/ThreeMammals/Ocelot/issues/749>`_, `1472 <https://github.com/ThreeMammals/Ocelot/issues/1472>`_.
-  If you still want to pump large files through an Ocelot gateway instance, we believe our PRs (`1724 <https://github.com/ThreeMammals/Ocelot/pull/1724>`_, `1769 <https://github.com/ThreeMammals/Ocelot/pull/1769>`_) will help resolve the issues and stabilize large content proxying.
+  | If you still want to pump large files through an Ocelot gateway instance, we believe our PRs `1724 <https://github.com/ThreeMammals/Ocelot/pull/1724>`_, `1769 <https://github.com/ThreeMammals/Ocelot/pull/1769>`_ will help resolve the issues and stabilize large content proxying.
-  In case of some errors, see the next point.
+  | In case of some errors, see the next point.

 * **Maximum request body size**.
 ASP.NET ``HttpRequest`` behaves erroneously for application instances that do not have their Kestrel `MaxRequestBodySize <https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.server.kestrel.core.kestrelserverlimits.maxrequestbodysize>`_ option configured correctly and having pumped large files of unpredictable size which exceeds the limit.